JasonLocklin/Dissertation/VWM/Results.md

 The two patients exhibiting a large deficit on CES did not stand out with similarly extreme performance deficits on the visual working memory task.
-When the two are compared with the the three normal range CES patients, as can be observed in table
+When the two are compared with the three normal range CES patients, as can be observed in table
 \ref{tbl_VWM}, Patient 454 performed slightly worse than the median on both visual working memory measures, while Patient 171, who, as mentioned previously, as the only one in the group to score negatively on all three clinical measures of neglect, was actually the most accurate participant.
+Similarly, the near normal range CES patients did not stand out as different from their cohort on either visual working memory deficit.